charelF/LSDEW4/notes.md

 - Contains data from 1 May 2015 until now, **however not publicly accessible as of 2018.** So there are 3 years public and 3 years private
 - but it **links to code that is used to generate this database** (See "See also" section at bottom)
 - more info: https://www.mediawiki.org/wiki/Wikimedia_Product/Data_dictionary/pageviews_hourly
+- it seems that the information that is thus not publicly available, as it is not in the other dumps, is:
+    - `referer`
+    - `country`
+    - all other info seems to be partially available in the other datasets, particularly dump1

 ## Files